m50d/m50d.github.com/_posts/2015-09-28-when-rust-makes-sense.md

 ---
-published: false
+published: true
-title: When Rust Makes Sense
+title: "When Rust Makes Sense, or The State of Typed Languages"
 layout: default
 ---

 Even as I've admired the design work going into Rust, I've been confused by its growing popularity.
 A language without garbage collection, in 2015?
 There are use cases where you need that, and a replacement for C++ in its remaining niches is a worthy goal, but for most developers managing one's own memory is an extravagance, akin to growing one's own food - something you might do on a hobby project, but never for a paying client.